 The exceptional art collections of the Habsburgs, including the Imperial Treasury, the Kunsthistorisches, Leopold and Albertina museums

-Three performances, including at the State Opera and the Vienna Musikverein
+Three performances, including the State Opera, the Konzerthaus, and the Musikverein

 Private visit to the Liechtenstein Garden Palace, one of Europe’s largest and finest private collections of Old Masters